bigfix/bfarchive/README.md

 Building
 ===

-    $ mkdir build
     $ cd build
-    $ cmake path/to/bfarchive
+    $ /path/to/bfarchive/configure
     $ make

-You can then run the unit tests with:
+You run the unit tests with:

     $ make test